-Nancy Bruington is a partner in the firm’s Entertainment, Sports & Media Practice.
+Nancy Bruington is a partner in the firm’s Finance Department and Entertainment, Sports & Media Practice.

 Ms. Bruington advises clients on entertainment, sports, and media finance.
 She represents studios, production companies, equity sponsors, mezzanine investors, and financial institutions in motion picture, television, and digital content financing, and co-financing transactions, corporate finance transactions, financing of music assets, and the formation and capitalization of entertainment companies.

 She also represents financial institutions, team owners, and teams in sports lending and acquisition financing transactions.